Hotel Designs editor Hamish Kilburn talks to Jesper Thomsen, co-founder of the Outstanding Property Award London.

 Making its debut on the international design stage, Outstanding Property Award London (OPAL) has begun its global search to identify the most innovative design and architecture projects.
 As the exclusive media partner of the awards, Hotel Designs speaks to OPAL’s co-founder to understand what sets the initiative aside from others.
 Editor Hamish Kilburn writes…

-“What makes a building, a project, a person and/or a hotel’s design outstanding,” I ask myself as I weave between some of London’s architectural skyline statements while running embarrassingly late to meet with Jesper Thomsen.
+“What makes a building, a project, a person and/or a hotel’s design outstanding?”, I ask myself as I weave between some of London’s architectural skyline statements while running embarrassingly late to meet with Jesper Thomsen.
 It feels like only yesterday we were both sitting down over coffee for the first time discussing the bones of what has now become the Outstanding Property Award London (OPAL).

-Fast-forward to today, and I am on the jury – as well as at the helm of a very special media partnership -imminently about to be asked to identify the ‘outstanding’ from the ‘extraordinary’ and ‘unique’ – all of which are buzzwords that are overused and I struggle at the best of times to define.
+Fast-forward to today, and I am on the jury – as well as at the helm of a very special media partnership – imminently about to be asked to identify the ‘outstanding’ from the ‘extraordinary’ and ‘unique’ – all of which are buzzwords that are overused and I struggle at the best of times to define.
 Considering the vast amount of innovative architectural gems that have appeared in cityscapes around the world in recent years, I would be lying if I said I didn’t feel the entire weight of the industry’s judgement pressing down on my shoulders.
 It’s an interesting concept becoming a judge, and ironic that what follows is then the feeling – or apprehension at least – of judgement.
-But it’s reassuring to know that I’m not alone when casting my opinion, as the awards now has significant number of jury members, all of which have been hand-selected to offer different perspectives from all corners of the industry.
+But it’s reassuring to know that I’m not alone when casting my opinion, as the awards now have a significant number of jury members, all of which have been hand-selected to offer different perspectives from all corners of the industry.

 By the time I make it to meet Thomsen, I have decided that, for me, something unconventional will be my winner, which is a word that I feel would best describe Thompson’s ambitions for OPAL, along with ‘bold’, ‘courageous’ and ‘about time.’

-Hamish Kilburn / What was the aim when setting up OPAL?
+Hamish Kilburn: What was the aim when setting up OPAL?

 OPAL was established with my friend and business partner Hossein Farmani, founder of the Farmani Group of companies, who has vast experience in the design awards industry since 1985.
 Having worked together in the past, the award feels like a natural progression of our combined experiences.